 Brands of Chocolate to Avoid

 As You Sow laboratory-tested 70 chocolate products.
 Results showed that over 45 of them contained higher levels of lead and cadmium than would be safe in our drinking water.

 The brands that tested unsafe are included below.
-Those marked in red contain lead and cadmium; blue contain lead only; and green, contain cadmium only:
+Those marked in red contain lead and cadmium; and blue contains lead only:

 – Bissinger’s All Natural 60% Dark Chocolate, Whole Almonds